bekotweaks/regeditortweakinspector/README.md

 Create a Backup or System Restore Point
 Prior to modifying the Windows Registry, it is essential to create a backup or a system restore point.
 This precaution allows you to recover your system in the event of any unintended consequences resulting from registry changes.
-Click On The File Name On The Repoitory Click Download Raw File Download the performance_tweaks.zip File
+Click On The File Name On The Repoitory Click Download Raw File Download the performance_tweaks.reg File
-Download the performance_tweaks.zip file from this repository.
+Download the performance_tweaks.reg file from this repository.
 Ensure the file is saved to a known location on your computer.

-Merge the Registry File
-Locate the downloaded performance_tweaks.zip file, Open The Zip Folder Extract the file, Then the file will appear performance_tweaks.reg right-click on it, and select Merge.
-You will receive a security prompt; confirm it by clicking Yes to proceed with importing the registry entries.
+Locate the downloaded performance_tweaks.reg file, right-click on it, Click Show More Options And and select Merge.
+If Smart Control Stops You Right Click On The File select properties, and click unblock.
+Then Try To Click Merge Again If It Works, You will receive a security prompt; confirm it by clicking Yes to proceed with importing the registry entries.
 This action applies the performance optimization tweaks contained within the file.

 Restart Your Computer
 After successfully merging the registry file, restart your computer to allow all changes to take full effect.